Click on any of the photos to enlarge them.

 Since February 2008, I have experienced the delight of playing from the heart and not the chart.
 I was invited by Gary Diggins and Yuri Gorbachow to join a trio called Triund.
 We create improvised soundscapes for an interesting variety of events including The Big Beat Solstice and Equinox celebrations, Nia classes and the Tribal Dance Community.
 I play bass, cello, didge, n’goni, flute, percussion and sing.

 The fall of 2008 brought good times as bassist and cellist with The Bhadra Collective, a 9-piece band getting your groove on with chant-based music, world-beat grooves, multiple vocals and exotic instruments.
 I continue to play cello, bass and, my newest instrument, didjeridoo with band leader Dennis Gaumond in a duo called Jennis.
 We released our debut album, The Current, in June 2014 and play all over Southern Ontario regularly.
-Having completed Western-Canadatours in the summers of 2016 and 2017, we are planning currently working on our 2nd album and hoping to tour Eastern Canada in 2019.
+Having completed Western-Canadatours in the summers of 2016 and 2017, we hunkered down to create our sophomore album, The Mirror, which launched in October 2019.
+Check out the video for the song “Sneak Past The Mirror“, directed and shot by Olya Glotka.